confluentinc/learn-hybrid-cloud-exercises/modules/module-10.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/confluentinc/learn-hybrid-cloud-exercises.git)

-After you have cloned the GitHub repo start the cluster by typing:
+After you have cloned the GitHub repo start the cluster by typing (this step is done for you if you are using Gitpod):

 `docker-compose up -d`